Assembly Manufacturing: Examples, Process, & Methods

 2. Electronics

-Assembly manufacturing in the electronic industry is used for creating computers, televisions, smartphones, and other devices.
+Assembly manufacturing in the electronics industry is used for creating computers, televisions, smartphones, and other devices.
 In this industry, automated machines and pick-and-place robots are commonly used for precise component placement on circuit boards.
-The assembly process is crucial to achieving the high performance and reliability required in consumer electronics.

 3. Mechanical Engineering